What A Fertility Doctor Wants You To Know About At-Home Insemination

 Is it cheaper to do at-home insemination

-Saving money is the primary reason people pursue at-home insemination, Dr. Sekhon says.
-She notes that an in-office intrauterine insemination (IUI) typically costs around $300.
+Saving money is the primary reason people pursue at-home insemination, Dr Sekhon says.
+She notes that an in-office intrauterine insemination (IUI) typically costs around $300 (£240).

 Advertisement